Packaging for maritime and marine applications

 The packaging utilised for maritime transport must possess sufficient strength to endure the demanding conditions it will encounter.

-Your goods may undergo stacking, loading, unloading, and handling in ports, warehouses and on the vessels (and other transport) themselves.
+Your goods may undergo stacking, loading, unloading, and handling at ports, warehouses, and on vessels (and other modes of transport).

-As such, it’s crucial that your packaging retains its structural integrity even when subjected to heavy loads or compression.
+As such, it’s crucial that your packaging retains its structural integrity even under heavy loads or compression.

-Choosing durable materials like glass-reinforced plastic, plastic cases or even high-density plywood to safeguard the safety of your items throughout the journey.
+Choosing durable materials like glass-reinforced plastic, plastic cases, or even high-density plywood to protect the safety of your items throughout their journey.

 Why labelling is an essential part of the process